Even if you’ve just started your website, you’ve likely heard of Google Analytics, but what exactly is Google Analytics?

 With no sub-reports, we next have the Retention report.
 This report contains New vs Returning visitors as well as retention and engagement.

-The Demographics reporting section has two sub-reports:
+The Demographics reporting section has three sub-reports:

 - Demographic details